Engine order telegraph: Construction

-In early vessels, from the 19th century until about 1950, the device usually consisted of a round dial about 9 in in diameter with a knob at the center attached to one or more handles, and an indicator pointer on the face of the dial.
-There would also be a revolutions per minute indicator, worked by a hand crank.
+In its original form, from the 19th century until about 1950, the device usually consisted of a round dial about 9 in in diameter with a knob at the center attached to one or more handles, and an indicator pointer on the face of the dial.
+There would also be a revolutions per minute (RPM) indicator, worked by a hand crank.
 Modern EOTs on vessels which still use them use electronic light and sound signals.

 Operation

-Traditional E.O.T.s required a pilot wanting to change speed to "ring" the telegraph on the bridge, moving the handle to a different position on the dial.
+Traditional EOTs required a pilot wanting to change speed to "ring" the telegraph on the bridge, moving the handle to a different position on the dial.
 This would ring a bell in the engine room and move their pointer to the position on the dial selected by the bridge.
 The engineers hear the bell and move their handle to the same position to signal their acknowledgment of the order, and adjust the engine speed accordingly.
-Such an order is called a "bell", for example the order for a ship's maximum speed, flank speed, is called a "flank bell".
+Such an order is called a "bell"; for example, the order for a ship's maximum speed, flank speed, is called a "flank bell".

 For urgent orders requiring rapid acceleration, the handle is moved three times so that the engine room bell is rung three times.
 This is called a "cavitate bell" because the rapid acceleration of the ship's propeller will cause the water around it to cavitate, causing a lot of noise and wear on the propellers.
 Such noise is undesirable during conflicts because it can give away a vessel's position.